vignesh69420/mcp-server-kubernetes/README.md

 1. kubectl installed and in your PATH
 2. A valid kubeconfig file with contexts configured
 3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)
+4. Helm v3 installed and in your PATH (no Tiller required)

 You can verify your connection by asking Claude to list your pods or create a test deployment.